 Achievement of the 2011-2015 Programme Strategy objectives and in particular, the realization of readiness preparatory work at the country level, depends upon a number of factors.
-This section explores the conditions that have been built into the UN-REDD Programme structure, including the safeguards and expected stakeholder contributions, the assumptions that underpin the proposed chain of results, and the risks that could potentially undermine such achievements.
+This section explores the conditions that have been built into the UN-REDD Programme structure, including the programming principles and expected stakeholder contributions, the assumptions that underpin the proposed chain of results, and the risks that could potentially undermine such achievements.

-4.3.1 Underlying Safeguards33
+4.3.1 Programming Principles32

-The UN-REDD Programme rests on five inter-related principles of the UN Development Group: human rights-based approach to programming, gender equality, environmental sustainability, results-based management and capacity development.
+The UN-REDD Programme rests on the five inter-related principles of the United Nations Development Assistance Framework (UNDAF), namely: human rights-based approach to programming, gender equality, environmental sustainability, results-based management and capacity development.
 Though these principles are to be used to guide planning and implementation, it remains unclear at this early stage of investigation how they are operationalized as an integrated whole within UN-REDD interventions.
 Operationally, the Programme strategy also aims to encourage national ownership, to offer flexibility regarding specific country needs, and to maintain coherence with UNFCCC decisions and REDD+.